corrscope/corrscope/docs/index.md

 - Use any "Trigger Direction" you prefer.
 Rising and Falling both work equally well.
 - Set "DC Removal Rate" to 0.
 This causes corrscope to look at the actual zero crossings instead of subtracting an estimated DC offset on each frame.
-- Alternatively, set "Sign Triggering" to 1 or so.
+- Alternatively, set "Sign Enhancement" to 1 or so.
 This causes corrscope to preprocess the waveform before DC is removed, and add 0.5(peak-to-peak amplitude) to positive samples and subtract 0.5(peak-to-peak amplitude) from negative samples.
 The resulting steep edges will remain as zero crossings, even after DC is filtered out.
   - Both techniques can be combined if you want.